dladd/pyFormex/HOWTO-dev.rst

 other distributions can certainly be used as well.
 Make sure that you have internet connection from your Linux system.

-..note :: We should describe alternative linux systems here
+.. note:: We should describe alternative linux systems here

 - You will certainly need to (learn to) use a decent text editor. pyFormex code, documentation, website, tools: everything is based on source text